-Many Christians wonder where God is calling or leading them.
+Many Christians wonder how to seek alignment with God and ponder where He is calling or leading them.
 This is a question many Christians want to know but have no clue where to start to find the answer.
 We are drawn to the idea of knowing and pursuing our calling.
 That’s why so many of us want to know that we’re on the right path.
 The reason this question is so significant is because the work we do is important to God.
 If we know this is significant to God, then it makes sense to ask where God is calling and leading you in life.
 There is no better place to go than to Scripture for the answer.
 The Bible offers great insight into God’s plan.
 The Lord has a great plan for your life.
 Scripture tells us, “’For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jeremiah 29:11).
-Are you ready to discover God’s plan for your life to advance His Kingdom here on earth?
-Here are six ways to align with God’s plan for your life.
+Are you longing for God's guidance and finding yourself asking the question: how can I align myself with God?
+If so, here are six ways to align with God’s plan for your life.

 Allow the Holy Spirit to Lead You